GFW Technical Review 02 – VPN

 How VPNs Work

-At its core, a VPN is a mechanism that takes arbitrary IP packets and encapsulates them inside another protocol, typically with encryption applied to the inner payload.
-A VPN client creates a virtual tunnel interface, which behaves like a normal network adapter.
-Applications send packets to this interface as if they were sending them directly to the Internet.
-Instead of being routed normally, these packets are wrapped inside an outer VPN transport protocol and then encrypted.
+A VPN takes arbitrary IP packets, wraps them inside another protocol, and usually encrypts the inner payload.
+The client exposes a virtual tunnel interface that behaves like a normal network adapter.
+Applications send packets to this interface as if they were going straight to the Internet, but each one gets wrapped and encrypted before leaving the machine.
 Conceptually, a VPN packet looks like this:

 Outer IP header → Transport header (TCP/UDP) → Encrypted VPN payload (inner IP packet)